On Scaling Properties for a Class of Two-Well Problems for Higher Order Homogeneous Linear Differential Operators: Upper Bound Constructions

-With the unit-cell construction in hand, we proceed to the definition of a suitable cut-off layer which will provide to the closure regions of our self-similarly refining construction in the next section.
+With the unit-cell construction in hand, we proceed to the definition of a suitable cut-off layer which will be used in the top and bottom boundary regions of our self-similarly refining construction in the next section.